hendrixjoseph/hendrixjoseph.github.io/_posts/2019-10-31-happy-halloween-heres-a-cute-and-funny-trick-or-treat-story.md

 Happy Halloween!
 I thought today I would share a cute and funny (and maybe scary!) trick-or-treat story from when I was a little kid.

 This was nearly thirty years ago...
-I was somewhere around five years ago.
+I was somewhere around five years old.
 Just a little kid.
 My mom - while dating my stepdad at this point - had not yet remarried, so my younger siblings were not yet born.

 I was the youngest of three boys.
 Enthusiastic.
 Ready to go trick-or-treating on Halloween night.